Propane Safety Tips

 - The passage of leaking propane through the soil.

-If there is a known possibility of odor loss or problems with your sense of smell, you should respond immediately to even a fait odor of gas.
+If there is a known possibility of odor loss or problems with your sense of smell, you should respond immediately to even a faint odor of gas.

 Under some circumstances, you may not smell a propane leak.
 Propane gas detectors sound an alarm if they sense propane in the air.
 They can provide an additional measure of security.
 You should consider the purchase of one or more detectors for your home.